gauravd03/OrangeHRM_Automation/README.md

   6.Maven              : To build , manage project and dependacies
   7.GIt                : Version control system
   8.Jenkins            : CI/CD
+  9.Extent report      : TO log details and status of execution

 .....................................................................
  ** Framework Structure:**